pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callPosters.md

 All posters must use the **A1** format (594 x 841 mm/23.4 x 33.1 in).<br>
-All submissions will be reviewed by PRAGMA Students Steering Committee and decisions will be made available via email.
+All submissions will be reviewed by PRAGMA Students Steering Committee and decisions will be made available via email.<br>
 Authors are expected to respond to review comments and, if necessary, resubmit their updated poster and abstract.<br>
 All accepted posters will also need to prepare a 1-2 min lightning talk of their work to be presented during the conference.<br>

 <div class="border"><h2>Where to Submit</h2></div>